Login or register now to maximize your savings and access profile information, order history, tracking, shopping lists, and more.

 Time Requirement

-Teacher prep.
-Approximately four 50-minute lab periods.
+Teacher preparation: 2-1/2 hours.
+Lab activities: Approximately four 50-minute lab periods.

 Digital Resources